Our solutions for material characterization

 |Dimensions||60 x 40 x 30 cm|

-RHEOLASER Master uses optical technique with easy sample handling (4 or 20mL disposable glass cell) to analyze the samples in non contact and non destructive manner.
+Rheolaser MASTER uses an optical technique with easy sample handling (4 or 20mL disposable glass cell) to analyze the samples in a non-contact and non-destructive manner.

-Closed sample cells offer the possibility to measure hazardous sample (curing or volatile samples) with no risk of evaporation.
+Closed sample cells offer the possibility to measure hazardous samples (curing or volatile samples) with no risk of evaporation.

 The particularity of the instrument is to measure multiple parameters in a single experiment set- up elasticity, viscosity, relaxation time information and much more.